-Ms. Reeves rejoined Latham in 2011 after spending two years serving as Attorney Advisor to Commissioner J. Thomas Rosch at the Federal Trade Commission.
+Ms. Reeves rejoined Latham in 2011 after spending two years serving as Attorney Advisor to Commissioner J. Thomas Rosch at the FTC.
 In that capacity she was responsible for advising Commissioner Rosch on all aspects of competition law, including merger and anticompetitive practice investigations, litigation and appellate strategy, the IP/antitrust interface, and policy matters.

 Ms. Reeves is a sought-after speaker and writer on antitrust issues.
 Her work has appeared in The Antitrust Source, the Antitrust Magazine, and the Indiana Law Journal.
 She is an active member of the American Bar Association’s (ABA) Antitrust Section, where she currently serves as the Editorial Chair of The Antitrust Source and Chair of the Annual Law & Economics Institute for Judges.

 Ms. Reeves has served in multiple management roles at Latham including her previous position as the Global Chair of the firm’s Mentoring Committee.